um-biological-station/data-mgmt-guide/lifecycle.md

 - Identify data with long-term value.
   - It's not necessary to archive all of the data products generated from your research.
   - Consider the size of your files, which data will be most useful for future data users (typically raw data), and which data versions would be most difficult to reproduce.
-- Choose keywords using a controlled vocabulary (CV) to make your data easier to find.
+- Choose keywords using a controlled vocabulary (CV) to make your data easier to find.  example: [LTER Controlled Vocabulary](https://vocab.lternet.edu/vocab/vocab/index.php)
 - Share data with your team.
 Create at least one backup on Google Drive, OneCloud, etc.
 - If appropriate, also submit to a long-term archive (i.e. data repository).
 They provide the tools that helps others find, use, and cite your data.
   - DataONE [member repositories](https://www.dataone.org/network/#list-of-member-repositories) - a list of 40+ reputable environmental data repositories